Here is the general advice you usually get with blog niches:

 This one for me is the holy grail of successful blogs because not only can you make money but you also gain access to cool events.

 The problem though is that it is HARD.
 While the other niches rely on great written content, beauty and fashion are more reliant on your personality and your ability to continuously get yourself out there.

 Most of the big beauty and fashion bloggers focus on YouTube and Instagram because they are visual platforms.
 Once they build a following there they slowly build out their blogs.

 Unsurprisingly, their blogs become more lifestyle blogs that cover a number of different categories beyond fashion and beauty.
 Why?
-Because the beauty and fashion niche is all about an overall lifestyle that you live.
+Because the beauty and fashion niche is all about the overall lifestyle that you live.

 Sites I have in this niche: